kenany/nwitch/README.md

 Create a new TwitchTV account for your bot.
 Preferably, the username should make it clear to your viewers that the account is a bot.

-Then, rename `sample.config.toml` to `config.toml`.
+Then, create a file called `config.toml` in the folder you created for nwitch.
 This configuration file is a [TOML](https://github.com/mojombo/toml) file, so editing and reading it should be easy thanks to obvious semantics.

 As of September 17, 2013, TwitchTV now requires an OAuth token in order to log into the IRC of a channel.
 Since nwitch does use IRC for chat moderation, you